unswexplains/unswexplains.github.io/11781f6db40f/content.md

 You could enter the data into a spreadsheet file, such as a Microsoft Excel file or a Google Sheets file.

-A spreadheet file is like a CSV file, but it contains lots of additional metadata (data about the data).
-This includes instructions for how to present the data - how to align columns, how to shade cells, which rows to hide, and so on.
+A spreadsheet file is like a CSV file, but it contains lots of additional metadata (data about the data).
+This includes instructions on how to present the data - how to align columns, how to shade cells, which rows to hide, and so on.
 And instructions for how to calculate columns from other columns.
 And a vast range of other things.
 As you'll be aware, this is a very commonly used format for storing data - organisations tend to rely heavily on Excel spreadsheets.

 # A relational database